stephengold/jme3-utilities/README.md

  4. Click on the "Compile" tab.
  5. Add the SkyControl class JAR:
   + Click on the "Add JAR/Folder" button.
+  + Navigate to the "jme3-utilities" project folder.
+  + Open the "SkyControl" subproject folder.
-  + Navigate to the jme3-utilities "release" folder.
+  + Navigate to the "build/libs" folder.
   + Select the "SkyControl.jar" file.
   + Click on the "Open" button.
  6. (optional) Add JARs for javadoc and sources: